Nazeeefa/Sequence-Aligner/readme.md

 ﻿FASTA to PHYLIP sequence converter
 -----------------
-A text alignment tool that reads an input in a FASTA/Pearson sequence format, and converts it to a relaxed Phylip (sequential/non-interleaved) format.
+A text alignment tool that reads an input in a FASTA/Pearson sequence format, and converts it to a relaxed (sequential/non-interleaved) PHYLIP format.
 Visit the <a target="_blank" href="http://aligner.azurewebsites.net/">website</a> to try it out!

 Contact
 -----------------